 Nathalie Samia is Executive Director, Corporate Affairs at the Australian Banking Association, leading the organisation’s communications, marketing and government outreach program.

 Nathalie has 20 years of experience working with top 20 ASX listed companies, including Woolworths and IAG, as well as in politics and consulting.

 Prior to joining the ABA, Nathalie worked in New York assisting Australian companies entering the US market make their mark through media and stakeholder engagement.
 She also advised US corporations of the political and regulatory environment in Australia and the implications for their business ambitions.

-Christine Cupitt is the Executive Director of Policy at the Australian Banking Association.
+Christine Cupitt is the Executive Director, Policy at the Australian Banking Association.
 Christine is responsible for working with member banks on setting policy strategy and developing and advocating policy positions on financial services, consumer protection regulation, corporate governance, and culture and conduct.

 Prior to the ABA, Christine held senior risk, compliance and governance roles in financial services, and consulting.